 Righteous Living.
 We believe character matters.
 All the time.
 Who you are is more important than what you do.
 We aren’t perfect, but we want to get better.
 No cheating, stealing or lying.
 Goal #1 is to be men and women of integrity.New Team Member Journal (for the lack of a better name) from 2018

 I am far from perfect, and I know Lampo and its leadership is not either.
 I want to get better.
 Someone at Lampo wrote they wanted to as well (see first image).
 “We aren’t aspiring to these values.
 We’re living them.”

-Going in front of hundreds of current employees to disparage former employees, how is that righteous?
+Going in front of hundreds of current employees to disparage and slander former employees, how is that righteous?
 It sounds a lot more like gossip by “passing negatives down”.

 How is disparaging three of these men to their new employer righteous?
 How is that consistent with “The Bible clearly says that when we have a problem with our brother we are to go to them and try to resolve the situation“?
 At least one of these men has been trying to get in touch with the person who caused this harm, to no avail.

 Or, when firing someone for spousal gossip, telling their team “they left to work on their marriage”, and then later embellishing every detail about that account in front of thousands at Liberty University – how is that righteous?

 One of the other core values is Colossians 3:23.

 Colossians 3:23.
 We do our work as unto the Lord.
 We believe this verse is a directive from the Owner.
 It’s not a suggestion from a distant apathetic sky fairy.
 God cares about this place and each of us.
 Everything we do, we do for Him.New Team Member Journal

 Earlier in that same chapter, some verses seem to fit with the Righteous Living core value, though none of these are enumerated in that value.
 At least one of these “members which are on earth”, the first one, is apparently a fireable offense.